nvaccess/nvda/product_vision.md

     * NVDA strives to support any breaking changes in Windows or supported popular third party applications before they reach the user.
     * NVDA updates should not drastically change or remove pre-existing features or defined behaviour without clearly warning the user first.
     * NVDA's code should do its best to recover from application freezes, allowing the user to still interact with the rest of the Operating System.
-5. Quality: Ensure NvDA's code is high-quality, safe, and that bugs are caught before reaching a release:
+5. Quality: Ensure NVDA's code is high-quality, safe, and that bugs are caught before reaching a release:
-    * All code is reviewed by at least one other core contributer.
+    * All code is reviewed by at least one other core contributor.
     * Automated unit and system tests decrease the possibility of unwanted changes in behaviour.
     * Alpha and beta builds are provided for early testing by a large base of dedicated community testers
 6. Security: Ensure that NVDA does not place a user at risk of security attacks: